mc68-net/t8dev/psrc/testmc/i8080/programs/README.md

   - `8080EXER` is mainly test vectors and a framework to run them.
 In part because it does extensive CRC calculations for the test vectors, it takes a _very_ long time to run under the simulator.
+  - There is another version of this for the Soviet KR580VM80A CPU (which has some undocumented bits), [`8080EX1.MAC`].
+That has non-zero expected CRCs for the vectors, which makes the all-zero expected CRCs for the version above a bit suspcious.
+Whether those all-zeros are correct needs to be investigated.

 - `TEST`: [Microcosm Associates 8080/8085 CPU Diagnostic][microcosm]
   (1980).
 Originally designed to check an Altair 8800.
 Runs quickly (a